Compass poaches 10-agent @properties team

 A representative with @properties did not immediately respond to a request for comment.

 MacPherson and Westhoff’s move to Compass represents the latest escalation between the two brokerages.

 Since its Chicago launch in late 2017, Compass has lured away a few of @properties’ top producers, including new development specialist Heather Gustafson.
 It’s also scooped up agents Cindi Sodolski, Jordan Euson and Rafael Murillo from @properties.

-Compass used a familiar playbook in its recruitment efforts in Chicago: offering stock options, bonuses and 100 percent-commission deals for the first year.
+Compass used a familiar playbook in its recruitment efforts in Chicago: offering stock options and bonuses.
 Despite the money and buzz, @properties remains the undisputed leader in a $15 billion residential market.

 Still, the company hasn’t kept its thoughts about Compass to itself.
 In early 2018, the firm put up a billboard near Compass’ Lakeview offices cautioning locals not to “ask for directions from a tourist.”